At Ian's Place, Part II - in which there is Angry Lipstick

 "Good afternoon, Ian; I'm really perplexed by this.
 Could it be a break-in situation?
 I don't smoke and I've never even lit incense at your place.
 Not to belabor the point, and I will return your keys, but would you mind sending a picture of the damage so I can see it?
 This is beyond weird, I promise."

 I went from being pissed off to being disappointed - how terrible for Ian to have someone surreptitiously damage his belongings.
-From disappointed to violated - this transgression violated me, too.
-That little Cali-cape-cod had been my residence for many months, and someone had invaded.
+From disappointed to violated - this trespass violated me, too.
+Ian's little Cali-cape-cod had been my residence for many months, and someone had invaded.
 From violated to pissed off - whom can I shank?
 But I was defeated before battle began, impotent from here.
 I had no course of action but to return the keys.
 I wanted to mail them and be done with it, but what if someone was creeping him?
 Would they check the mail, too?

 I'd need a different place to stay next time I was on the West Coast.
 Maybe I'd have to stop living this way - that thought unnerved me.
 Now I felt shunned, no longer allowed at the cool kids' table.
 We can't have that, I told myself.
 I might choose to give up bi-coastal life, but that edict wasn't going to be foisted on me.
 Still, I felt a sickness in the pit of my stomach: somebody had been there.
 It was clear as two burns in leather.